IsaacHair/map25.2/basic_library_1/readme.txt

 each can refer to like 15 different things and you have to figure it out based on context as the reader.
 I should probably just invent specific words to refer to specific functions and variables to avoid confusion.

+***This version has not been created because I am opting to just write an operating system instead.
+I will also create adapted versions of what is in the library, which should hopefully be faster and easier to use***